sjbennett123/gloryforthefist/content/rules/_index.md

 ### Spell Strike

 A few powerful magical creatures have the ability to generate spell effects in their weapons.
 The spell effects are just as the spell, except that they are delivered with a weapon strike instead of a spell packet.
 As with any weapon strike, all weapon safety rules must be followed.
 The spells are still subject to spell defenses as a normal spell.
-This ability does not require Body contact.
+This ability does not require body contact.
 When this power is used, the player will call “Spell Strike <Effect>” and will deliver a NERO-safe hit.
 The skill can still be used even when silenced, but the effect is recognizable to all who hear it.

 The spell portion of a Spellstrike is only stopped by defenses that would stop the attack if it were delivered by packet.
 Therefore, Magic Arm or, although it stops “the next single strike by a NERO Safe weapon” , does not stop a Spellstrike.
 Since a Spellstrike is weapon-delivered, the user must have the in-game skill to wield the weapon in order to use the Spellstrike.